Rides Out 2024

 All social meetings are held at

-The Bowburn Hotel
+The Bowburn Hall Hotel

 Start time is 7.30 pm

-Social Evening Dates
+Social Evening Dates:

-Tuesday 24th September Tuesday October 29th Tuesday 26th November AGM
+Tuesday 24th September Tuesday 29th October Tuesday 26th November AGM

 Challenge 2024 is here!